 So, you've taken a Discovery Flight and are more serious about committing to flight training toward a Private Pilot License.

 You've crunched the numbers and don't foresee any medical issue that would stand in the way and made the decision to pursue your private pilot license.
 Now what?

 First - Schedule your first lesson.
 You will spend about one hour with your instructor taking care of paperwork and getting organized then you will take to the skies.
 You will fly once or twice each week with hands-on ground training before each flight while you begin to study between lessons.

-In general, after about 12-16 hours of dual instruction you should be ready to solo.
-The step is permitted after a solo endorsement from your Flight Instructor.
-After your solo you will continue flight training with and without your Flight Instructor as you progress.
+In general, after about 12-16 hours of dual instruction most students are ready to conduct a solo flight. to.
+This step is permitted after a solo endorsement from your Flight Instructor.
+After your solo you will continue flight training with and without your Flight Instructor proceeding to more advanced tasks.

-About two-thirds through your flight training you should be ready to take the FAA Written Test.
+About two-thirds through your flight training you should be personally prepared to take the FAA Written Test.

 Curtis Eads Flight School

 1200 Gene Bolton Dr.

 Suffolk Executive Airport (KSFQ)

 Suffolk, VA 23434